magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_monastery-of-confusion.md

 recognize their unskilful actions.
 Then they will feel some remorse and start to be ashamed of doing such things.

-=1 Right now, they have the faith to support us with material offerings, giving us our requisites for living.
+Right now, they have the faith to support us with material offerings, giving us our requisites for living.
 I’ve considered this; it’s quite a big deal.
 It’s no small thing.
 Donating our food, our dwellings, the medicines to treat our illnesses, is not a small thing.
-We are practising for the attainment of If we don’t have any food to eat, that will be pretty difficult.
+We are practising for the attainment of Nibbāna.
+If we don’t have any food to eat, that will be pretty difficult.
 How would we sit in meditation?
 How would we be able to build this monastery?

 We should recognize when people’s spiritual faculties are not yet mature.
 So what should we do?
 We are like someone selling medicine.